KlaudiaMatysiak/1MP-Matysiak/README.md

     1. As a First Time Visitor, I want to easly navigate through the web page to find content and understand main purpose of the website.
     2. As a First Time Visitor, I want to check photographer's portfolio.
 * Returning Visitors Goals
-    1. As a Returning Visitor, I want to find pirce list and packeges.
+    1. As a Returning Visitor, I want to find price list and packeges.
-    2. As a Returning Visitor, I want to contact with photographer to check her availability at my wedding date.
+    2. As a Returning Visitor, I want to contact with photographer to check her availability for my wedding date.
+    3. As a Returning Visitor, I want to check the reviews of the previous customers.

 ## Design